YOUR RELIGION CAN BE AN ABUSIVE RELATIONSHIP THAT WILL EVENTUALLY CAUSE YOUR DEATH.

 And are we even responsible for our sins if it isn’t a choice?
 If it’s not a choice then how can we be held accountable, yet God holds us accountable for all our sins.
 What if we are helpless because of past and present circumstances or family relations?
 God tells us that even in the case of a father and a son, each holds responsibility for their own sin.
 It means that if the father sins, it’s not the son’s responsibility.
 (Ezek.18) Jesus also said that following Him would mean there would be division in a family: «The father shall be divided against the son, and the son against the father; the mother against the daughter, and the daughter against the mother; the mother in law against her daughter in law, and the daughter in law against her mother in law.» (Luk 12:53)

-This means that family relations are not an accuse to not make the right decision, upbringing in a household of sin isn’t either.
+This means that family relations are not an excuse to not make the right decision.
+Neither is your upbringing in a household of sin.
 The larger society isn’t an excuse either as we see it was possible to remain true to God by the witness of the faithfulness of Joseph in Egypt and the Jewish young men in Babylon.
 There is just no excuse given in the Bible for sin.

 In the modern world, a man can be acquitted of a horrid crime if they are declared mentally ill.

 Anyone who has met an irresponsible person knows the consequences such a person causes by their actions.
 If we want someone to be responsible we have to give them their responsibility.
 From experience, most of us know that the person who doesn’t take personal responsibility for their wrongdoing will most likely commit them again.